The Dethalbum

-The Dethalbum is the debut album by virtual band Dethklok, from American animated sitcom Metalocalypse.
+The Dethalbum is the debut album by virtual Death metal band Dethklok, from American animated sitcom Metalocalypse.
 It was released on September 25, 2007.
 The album features full length songs from the TV series, as well as previously unreleased tracks.
 Antonio Canobbio contributed the artwork for the record.

 The deluxe edition of the album includes an additional disc that features seven bonus tracks, the video for "Bloodrocuted" and the first Metalocalypse episode of the second season.
 A vinyl LP was released with a bonus track in July 2008.

 A tour band, using session metal musicians and headed by Brendon Small, was created to promote the album.
 Small also provided music videos that are remade specifically for concert performances, which were later released on a DVD included with the special edition of Dethalbum II.

 Release and reception

 The Dethalbum was released on September 25, 2007.
 The album was released both as a single CD and a two-disc deluxe edition.
 The deluxe edition of the album includes an additional disc that features seven bonus tracks, the video for "Bloodrocuted" and the first Metalocalypse episode of the second season.
 In July 2008, Williams Street began selling a limited edition vinyl version of The Dethalbum on their online store.
-This version contains every song from the standard album, along with the "Gulf Danzig" remix of "Go into the Water."
+This version contains every song from the standard album, along with the "Gulf of Danzig" remix of "Go into the Water."

 The album debuted at number 21 on the Billboard 200 chart, with 33,740 copies sold in its first week.
 The Dethalbum was also streamed 45,000 times when it went live on AOL Music during the week of its release.
 The album was the highest charting death metal album in the history of the Billboard 200, before Dethalbum II overtook it.

 A guitar transcription book of this album was released under Alfred Music Publishing, which included a DVD of Skwisgaar teaching the solo to "Duncan Hills Coffee Jingle" and Brendon Small teaching the "Deththeme".
 Nine tracks from this album are included in the Dethklok bass tab anthology.